nearform/openshift-ansible/vagrant/README.md

     export DEPLOYMENT_TYPE=enterprise
     vagrant up (you will be prompted for your Red Hat account details and the sudo account password on the host during this process)

-then for either cary on with
+then for either carry on with

     vagrant ssh admin1
     su - (when prompted the password is 'redhat')